-A change from non-resident to resident status is not automatic.
-Student's must first apply for reclassification and provide documentation to support their claim for resident status.
-Please fill out the Residence Reclassification Request Form (Student Forms) completely and accurately.
+In order to change from non-resident to resident stauts, Student's must first apply for reclassification and provide documentation to support their claim for resident status.
+Please fill out the Residence Reclassification Request Form (Student Forms) completely.
 Along with the form, you will need to submit a copy of any and all documents that you believe will support your claim for residency.
 A failure to provide all required documentation at the time of application will result in a denial of reclassification.

 - A copy of your California driver's license

 - Proof of California voter registration and registration date (You may request proof from the Registrar of Voters in the county in which you registered.)